-Foreword:

-It takes a group effort to provide a thorough and complete education for our students.
-The school district and family serve as partners to attain this goal.
-This handbook will serve as a resource of general information concerning the school and district policy and procedure.
-Should you have any questions or concerns, please feel free to contact us by mail, telephone or stop in for a personal visit.
-Your ideas and suggestions on how to make our school district better is always appreciated.
+Foreword: Mission Statement: It takes a group effort to provide a thorough and complete education for our students.
+The school district and family The East Greenwich Township School serve as partners to attain this goal.
+This handbook will serve District, through enthusiastic and as a resource of general information concerning the school engaging community partnerships and and district policy and procedure.
+Should you have any the establishment of a safe, secure questions or concerns, please feel free to contact us by mail, learning and emotional environment, will telephone or stop in for a personal visit.
+Your ideas and provide a challenging and exceptional suggestions on how to make our school district better is education program for its diverse always appreciated. learners.
 Should you have a problem or complaint, discuss it first with the teacher before calling the principal.
 We shall all do our professional best to find satisfactory solutions as we educate your child, and hope that you will cooperate with us in this endeavor.